jacksonsamuelmoore/vault/Permanent Notes/Physics/PAGs/PAG 5.2 Speed of sound.md

 => Speed of sound = 0.1*5000=500m/s

 ## Errors
-Measurement of the meniscus: We used our eyes and only one measurement to find the different harmonics.
+Measurement of the meniscus: We used our ears and only one measurement to find the different harmonics.
 This could cause many errors as we are unable to tell where a perfect standing wave has formed.

-There is also a potential error with the
+## Conclusion
+The experiment was not really a success.
+The value of the speed of sound calculated was quite off.
+If I were to do this experiment again I would have measured more harmonics and averaged the distance for wavelength.
+I would also have likely tried to more precise equipment to find the each harmonic, as using just ears is not very reliable.